vladmirfox/pokeemerald-expansion/README.md

 git clone https://github.com/fakuzatsu/verdantemerald
 ```

 > Cloning our base should also link your local repo to the remote repo and keep you up to date with our changes.
+If you would prefer to make your own version of Verdant-Emerald rather than contribute, fork our repo instead.

-3. Make sure you are in the root directory and can see our pokeemerald file (`ls` to see files in the current directory).
+3. Make sure you are in the root directory and can see our pokeemerald/verdant-emerald file (`ls` to see files in the current directory).
 Then, run the following:

 ```
 git clone https://github.com/pret/agbcc